tenta-browser/chromium-crosswalk/media/test/data/README.md

 This value must be identical on all platforms.

 #### test-25fps.h264.json:
-JSON file that contains metadata of test-25fps.h264.
+JSON file that contains all metadata related to test-25fps.h264, used by the video_decode_accelerator_tests.
+This includes the video codec, resolution and md5 checksums of individual video frames when converted to the I420 format.
-This is used by video_decode_accelerator_tests.

 #### test-25fps.vp8
 ffmpeg git-2012-07-19-a8d8e86, libvpx ToT 7/19, chromium r147247,